hytromo/mimosa/README.md

 ## What about custom build contexts?

-Mimosa analyzes the docker build command and understands what your build context is, whether it's `.` or something else.
+Mimosa analyzes the docker command and understands what your build context is, whether it's `.` or something else.

+## How does it work for multiple targets in a bakefile?

+If you are using `docker buildx bake`, a single cache is created for the whole build - in this cache the generated tag(s) are saved for each target separately.

+This means practically that if a single target changes, the whole build is invalidated and all the targets need to be rebuilt.
+This is a design decision, because `mimosa` is not a build tool - it doesn't decide how to build the targets - so building some of the targets itself while retagging others is out of the scope of this application.
+To make things more complex, [targets can depend on each other](https://docs.docker.com/build/bake/contexts/#using-a-target-as-a-build-context) - so it is the safe choice to invalidate the whole build.

 ## What about custom Dockerfile locations?